I called the police and they took my loved one to Green Oaks, what do I do?

 What if I have a complaint about my care?

 At Green Oaks, we want you to be satisfied with you or your family’s care.
 If you have any concerns or comments about the care given, please contact our Patient Advocate line at (972) 770-0853 during regular business hours, or if you are calling after business hours, on the weekends or holidays, please call (972) 991-9504 and ask to speak with a nursing supervisor.
+You can also write us.

 How does a patient pay for care?

 We accept most private insurance plans, however some patients may qualify for NorthSTAR, which provides behavioral healthcare for residents of Collin, Dallas, Ellis, Hunt, Kaufman, Navarro and Rockwall counties.
+You can also visit our pay bill online.

 What if I don't have insurance?